What is Image Alt Text – And How Do I Optimize It?

 Where Do I Write My Alt Text?

-Let’s talk about where you specify your image’s alt text.
+Let’s talk about where you input your image’s alt text.

 Most website platforms allow you to enter alt text for each image you upload.